zuloloxi/ASM-Instrumentation/README.md

 ASM is an all purpose Java bytecode manipulation and analysis framework.
 It can be used to modify existing classes or dynamically generate classes, directly in binary form.
 This demo will guide you to have basic understand how ASM works and what will ASM do.

 ## Environment
 The ASM bytecode manipulation framework is written in Java.
-Tested in Java Runtime Environment 8.
+To test the example, it is used JDK 8.

 ### Download ASM
-You can download the latest binary file from the [ObjectWeb Forge](http://forge.ow2.org/projects/asm/).
-Used ow2 ASM version 5.2.
+You can download the latest code source and binary file from the [ASM repository.ow2.org](https://repository.ow2.org/nexus/content/repositories/releases/org/ow2/asm/asm/).
+For testing it is used ow2 ASM version 5.2.

 ### Eclipse plugin
 Bytecode Outline plugin for Eclipse shows disassembled bytecode of current Java editor or class file.
-The Bytecode Outline plugin can be installed from the Eclipse Update Manager with the ObjectWeb Eclipse Update Site http://download.forge.objectweb.org/eclipse-update/
+The ow2 Eclipse plugin can be installed from the the ow2 gitlab Eclipse plugin project: https://gitlab.ow2.org/asm/eclipse-plugin

 ## Java Bytecode
 Here is a quick review in case you are not familiar with Java Bytecode.
 Java Bytecode is an intermediate code between Java source code and assembly code.
 Java source code `.java` file can be compiled into Bytecode `.class` file and run on where any computers have a Java Runtime Environment.